Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 “It was the feeling of how bravery takes you through the most unimaginable hardships to finally reward you with victory," Zelenskyy said.

-In past wars, “evil lost,” Zekenskyy told U.K. lawmakers.
+In past wars, “evil lost,” he told U.K. lawmakers.
 “We know Russia will lose and we we know victory will change the world.″

 The U.K. has sent Ukraine more than 2 billion pounds ($2.5 billion) in weapons and equipment, and Zelenskyy thanked Sunak and his predecessor Boris Johnson for their staunch backing.
 Sunak took office in October and has pledged to maintain the U.K.’s support.